 The Toys’ Christmas by Claire Clement; illustrated by Geneviève Godbout, 2021

-Warm and inviting artwork draw the reader into this darling story featuring a group of toys who sneak off into the night to tell Santa the one special toy their child would like for Christmas.
+Warm and inviting artwork draw the reader into this darling story featuring a group of stuffed animals who sneak off into the night to tell Santa the one special toy their child would like for Christmas.
 The muted illustrations add to the cozy feel of the story, making this a good choice for sharing at bedtime while cuddling up with a cherished stuffed animal.

 Santa Mouse Where Are You? by Michael Brown; illustrated by Elfrieda De Witt, 2021